 Activity 1.2.2.
-Public participation and awareness on the new POPs
+Public information and awareness on the new POPs

-The SC strongly promotes the participation and involvement of the public in the preparation and implementation of NIP-related activities as a major driving force for initiating environmental health improvements.
-The project seeks public participation by consulting those potentially affected by the production, use and management of new POPs.
-Relevant community groups, agricultural groups, women and children groups will be involved in new POPs inventory activities and at the same time informed about the human and environmental risks associated with POPs.
-The information will be assessed to provide a basis for the inventory reports and design of action plans to implement the SC.
+The SC strongly promotes the involvement of the public in the preparation and implementation of NIP related activities as a major driving force for initiating environmental health improvements.
+Thus, the communication strategy of the EA project will include activities for timely informing the public on planned activities and achieved results.
+Special information releases will be prepared and distributed to different public organizations and press media.
+The SEA website will be continously updated on POPs project activities.

-The communication strategy will include activities for informing the general public on planned activities and achieved results of the EA project in a timely manner.
-Special information releases will be prepared and distributed to different public organizations, especially to women's groups, and press media.
-For outlining a detailed communication strategy, the UNEP guidance "Developing a communications strategy for National Implementation Plans (NIPs) under the Stockholm Convention on POPs" may be referred to.

-The POPs website will be continuously updated on project activities.
 Feedback, suggestions and comments received from public organizations will be reviewed, considered and answered by the project management team.
+Awareness raising workshops and meetings will be conducted with various stakeholders especially on the issue of new POPs.